 5. Click Save to add the node.

 The configuration will be pushed to the node and the node will be added to the list in the GUI.

-6. If you are running Nexus Dashboard Insights and you added a secondary node to replace a faulty secondary node (RMA), disable and re-enable Nexus Dashboard Insights.
+6. If you are running Nexus Dashboard Insights application, disable and re-enable the application.